IDA-TUBS/lotus/docs/collections/_resource_management/02_reconfiguration.md

 published: true
 ---

 While the previous work on application-centric resource management addressed the coordination of multiple applications and network segments, it so far lacked detailed descriptions on how safety can actually be achieved given such a resource management approach.
-The reconfiguration protocol proposed here addresses these concerns, deriving constraints and requirements from a widely applicable system model that includes vehicle dynamics.<!--end_excerpt-->
+The reconfiguration protocol proposed here addresses these concerns, deriving constraints and requirements from a widely applicable system model that includes vehicle dynamics.

 The main challenges with respect to the coordination of applications can be summarized as follows:
 - Applications are subject to stringent timing and safety guarantees that must not be violated.